Well, hello, there, gorgeous writer!

 There might be typos.
 (Like I said, this is quick and informal.)

-I might not hit all 10 before 2019 is upon us.
-(I’m leaving for Africa Dec.
-3 and I have a lot of freelance work on my plate, and there’s also a toddler running around my house asking to be fed and wiped and dandled.)
+This might take awhile.
+I’m heading to Africa in a few weeks and I’ve got a lot of freelance work on my plate, and there’s also a toddler running around my house asking to be fed and wiped and dandled.)

 Regardless, I hope that you learn a few new things about yourself, your writing process and practice, and what it is that makes you tick creatively.
 It’s a lot of work, but a lot of fun, too.